davsclaus/fabric8-hello/README.md

 ... and follow the instructions from minishift.

-And then I have installed fabric8 using gofabric8:
+And then I have installed fabric8 using gofabric8 (yes the --app= should be empty to install the minimal):

     gofabric8 deploy -y  --domain=$(minishift ip).xip.io  --api-server=$(minishift ip) --app=